avillasenorh/Programming_Notes/docs/documentation/mkdocs.md

     $ mkdocs serve &
     $ open http://127.0.0.1:8000/

-This allows to preview web page as you work on it (web page is automatically refreshed)
+This allows to preview web page as you work on it (the web page is automatically refreshed)

 When done, to generate the web site:

     $ mkdocs build

-Creates directory "site" whith index.html, css, ...
+This creates a directory named `site` that contains many other directories and files such as `index.html`, `css/`, ...

     $ mkdocs build --clean  # removes unused files

-If you don't want to keep it in git, edit .gitignore and add:
+If you don't want to keep it in **git**, edit `.gitignore` and add:

     site/

-Documentation web page can be deployed to GitHub!!!
+Documentation web page can be deployed to GitHub pages.
+You have to go to the top directory of the repository (where `mkdocs.yml` is located) and type:

+    $ mkdocs gh-deploy

 ## Editing basic files and adding pages